Waheen Market fire: Impact

 The fire destroyed an area of about 99,000 m² (about 24 acres), destroying an estimated 2,000 to 5,000 businesses, affecting some 17,000 traders directly, including many migrant workers from Somalia, Kenya, and other parts of East Africa.
 Some historic buildings displaying Ottoman architecture were also destroyed in the blaze.
-The damages totaled an estimated USD $1.5 billion to $2 billion, or 60% of the nations GDP.
+The damages totaled an estimated USD1.5 billion to $2 billion, or 60% of the nations GDP.
 The market, also being an important trading hub with financial links to other parts of the world including the Middle East, China, Asia, and Europe, will likely cause long term economic damage to the nation as well.

 International support

 International support for Somaliland after the market fire, by country.

-On 3 April, Somaliland officials launched an international appeal for USD $2 billion to urgently deliver humanitarian support to the families and businesses affected by the fire. $2 billion was chosen as the amount as that was the estimated loss caused by the fire.
+On 3 April, Somaliland officials launched an international appeal for USD2 billion to urgently deliver humanitarian support to the families and businesses affected by the fire. $2 billion was chosen as the amount as that was the estimated loss caused by the fire.
 In response to this call, multiple countries and cities from around the world showed their support by raising money and donating humanitarian aid.

 Somalia

-Somalia, being the de jure government over the region, offered to send $11.7 million to Hargeisa to help those who were affected by the fire.
+Somalia, being the internationally recognised government over the region by most countries, offered to send $11.7 million to Hargeisa to help those who were affected by the fire.
 This caused debate among politicians and the affected families if they should accept money from the country Somaliland as a whole was trying to distance itself from.
 President of Somalia Mohamed Abdullahi Mohamed also said he spoke on the phone with President Abdi to discuss the extent of the devastation caused by the fire.
 The Somali Prime Minister Mohamed Hussein Roble and Somali opposition party leaders also offered their condolences to Somaliland.